drjulija/drjulija.github.io/content/posts/guardrail/index.md

 In simple terms, a guardrail is an algorithm that reviews the inputs and outputs of LLMs and determines whether they meet safety standards.

 For example, if a user’s input contains hate speech, a guardrail could either prevent the input from being processed by the LLM or adapt the output to ensure it remains harmless.
-In this way, guardrails intercept potentially harmful queries and help prevent models from responding inappropriately.
+In this way, Guardrails intercept potentially harmful queries and help prevent models from responding inappropriately.

-Depending on the application, guardrails can be customized to block various types of content, including offensive language, hate speech, hallucinations, or areas of high uncertainty.
+Depending on the application, Guardrails can be customized to block various types of content, including offensive language, hate speech, hallucinations, or areas of high uncertainty.
 They also help ensure compliance with ethical guidelines and specific policies, such as fairness, privacy, or copyright protections [Dong, Y. et al. 2024](https://arxiv.org/html/2402.01822v1).

 **Examples of Open-Source Guardrail Frameworks**